 The collections of the Mannerheim Museum are very thoughtfully accumulated.
 The museum attaches special importance to the context and provenience of the material.
-If you are in possession of an object, photograph or archival material that has a strong connection to Mannerheim and you think is of interest to the museum, please contact the museum director Kristina Ranki.
+If you are in possession of an object, photograph or archival material that has a strong connection to Mannerheim and you think is of interest to the museum, please contact the Museum Director.
 Every possible donation is handled with care and a certificate of donation is given, where the ownership of the object to be donated will transfer to the Mannerheim Museum.

 I have a Mannerheim-related photograph.
 Is the museum willing to add it to its collections?

 Contact the museum info (info at mannerheim-museo.fi).
 The museum staff will check if the photograph in question already is a part of the photography collection.
 If the photograph is not in the museum’s collection and the museum is interested in the photograph, a donation agreement will be made, with ownership and user rights transferring to the Mannerheim Museum.

 I have a decoration/medal my grandparent received from Mannerheim.
 Would the museum be willing to add it to its collections?